Buzz-Word-Comunicacion/id-manager-api/README.md

    IMPORTANT: To use the face-recognition pip package, you will need `dlib` which is not easy to install in a windows environment.
 This is the oficial documentation, and it is recommended to read it to make it work in windows:
    - [https://github.com/ageitgey/face_recognition/issues/175](https://github.com/ageitgey/face_recognition/issues/175)

+   IMPORTANT NOTE: If you are using macos you need to install "xz" `brew install xz`

 3. Copy `config.ini.dist` to `config.ini` and enter your api keys and the database credentials
    ```ini
     [database]